mahesh-panchal/nextflow-novice/setup.md

 ## A file editor

 Scripting is another important aspect of this lesson and therefore you will need an editor available to you.
-There are several options available to you:
+There are several options available to you, so here are are a few suggestions:
 * Command-line:
-  * nano: A basic file editor, no syntax highlighting
+  * nano: A basic file editor, no syntax highlighting.
   * vim: A powerful file editor, potentially difficult to use, syntax highlighting available through vim plug-ins.
 * Graphical